susfungit/llmwrapper/README.md

 4. **Security**: Never commit API keys to version control.
 Use environment variables or secure configuration files.

+5. **🔒 Security Features**: The library automatically protects sensitive information with built-in security features:
+   - API keys are automatically masked in all logs
+   - Input validation prevents injection attacks
+   - Security events are logged with sanitized details
+   - No additional configuration required for basic security

-5. **Logging**: Be mindful of logging sensitive information.
-The current implementation logs token usage and timing but not message content.
+6. **Logging**: All sensitive information is automatically masked.
+The implementation logs token usage and timing but not message content.

 ## ✅ Recent Updates